-Google has almost become a synonym for the internet.
+Google has now become a synonym for the internet.

 Everyone here is a Google customer in some way or another.

-These statements are no exaggeration, considering Google has over a billion people using each of its products and services.
+These statements are no exaggeration, considering that the company has billions of people using each of its products and services.

-If you want to look at the exact Google statistics about these products and services in recent times, TechJury has prepared a handy list for you.
+So you want to learn the most recent Google statistics and facts?
+As always, TechJury has prepared a handy list for you.

-But first, let's check out some of the most staggering stats!
+Let’s start with some of the most staggering info:

 - You can get up to 30% more customers only by moving up one spot in Google’s search results.